gg582/ssh-chatter/README.md

 - `scripts/safe_permission.sh` tightens the ownership and mode on runtime data files (BBS state, vote state, cooldown snapshots, and general chatter state).
 Run it after deployment to confine the data directory to `ssh-chatter` and to ensure each file is set to `0600`.
 Override the targets by passing explicit paths or by exporting `STATE_ROOT` or the corresponding `CHATTER_*_FILE` environment variables before execution.
 - A background BBS watchdog periodically feeds posts and comments through the AI moderation pipeline (Gemini primary with Ollama fallback).
 Flagged posts are removed automatically and a notice is broadcast to the room.
 - Chat messages, ASCII art, and BBS posts/comments flow through a layered security filter.
 ClamAV scans the payload first (defaulting to `clamscan --no-summary --stdout -`, overridable with `CHATTER_CLAMAV_COMMAND` or disabled with `CHATTER_CLAMAV=off`).
 AI-based moderation is now opt-in—enable it with `CHATTER_SECURITY_AI=on` to query Gemini (`GEMINI_API_KEY`) with an automatic Ollama fallback (`http://127.0.0.1:11434` by default).
 Disable the entire feature with `CHATTER_SECURITY_FILTER=off`.
 If every provider fails, the filter automatically disables itself to avoid blocking conversations while misconfigured.
+- SSH transport is pinned to modern key exchanges, ciphers, and MACs, and every bridge payload is wrapped in a triple AES-256-GCM onion so relays only see ciphertext.
 - Suspicious submissions that trip the layered filter are now tracked per-IP; repeated hits trigger an automatic kick and ban, while the rapid reconnect detector allows longer recovery windows so unstable network sessions can rejoin without being penalized.

+## Matrix bridge

+Set these environment variables (either inside `chatter.env` or the systemd unit) to synchronise the room with Matrix while preserving onion-style secrecy:

+- `CHATTER_MATRIX_HOMESERVER` – base URL of your homeserver (for example `https://matrix.example.com`).
+- `CHATTER_MATRIX_ACCESS_TOKEN` – bot access token with permission to post to the target room.
+- `CHATTER_MATRIX_ROOM_ID` – canonical room identifier (such as `!room:example.com`).
+- `CHATTER_MATRIX_DEVICE_NAME` – optional device label shown to the homeserver; defaults to `ssh-chatter`.

+Outbound messages are serialised into `TorOnion/v1` envelopes produced by three layers of AES-256-GCM encryption; inbound Matrix events must decrypt with the same key schedule before they are replayed back into the terminal room.

 ## Prerequisites